Chelsea's transfer window gamble summed up in tense Leicester draw | Goal.com

 Tellingly, Ross Barkley came on for Abraham late on with Willian going up front.
 Seconds later Michy Batshuayi was pictured on the bench with Olivier Giroud not even travelling for Saturday's early kick off.

 The club's director Marina Granovskaia will have watched the press conference on Friday and the match today.
 She has come under criticism from many of the club's fans who are used to glamorous new signings.
-They were further annoyed by the loss of two talented youngsters in Tariq Lamptey, who went to Brighton, and Clinton Mola, who went to Stuttgart.
+They were further annoyed by the loss of two talented youngsters in Tariq Lamptey, who went to Brighton, and Clinton Mola, who headed for Stuttgart.

-But Chelsea's league form is alarmingly poor.
-They have won only four league games since 9 November.
-It isn't good enough but all of their rivals from Leicester to Arsenal below them in the league have dropped points in that time.
+But the club's league form is alarmingly poor.
+They have won only four league games since November 9.
+It isn't good enough but all of their rivals, from Leicester down to Arsenal, have dropped points in that time.

 Leicester could have been 11 points clear of Chelsea, leaving them to duke it out with Manchester United, Tottenham and Wolves in the battle for the top four.
-Now, they have just kept the Foxes worried that they too could miss out.
+Now, they have done just enough to keep the Foxes worried that they too could miss out.